Jesse Norman: Ministerial career

-After serving as Energy Minister and then Roads Minister, Norman served as Financial Secretary to the Treasury from May 2019-September 2021.
-During that time, he managed the UK Pandemic Furlough and self-employed schemes, launched a 10 year strategy to digitize the tax system, and set up the UK Infrastructure Bank.
-He stepped down in September 2021.
+In May 2019, Norman was appointed Paymaster General and Financial Secretary to the Treasury by Theresa May; he remained in the latter position under her successor, Boris Johnson, until he stepped down in September 2021.
+During his time at the Treasury, he managed the UK Pandemic Furlough and self-employed schemes, launched a 10 year strategy to digitize the tax system, and set up the UK Infrastructure Bank.
+At the time of stepping down, he was said to have done so over Boris Johnson's bid for more diversity in Government.